meilisearch/documentation/learn/core_concepts/indexes.md

 #### Example

-Let's use the [add or replace documents endpoint](/reference/api/documents.md#add-or-replace-documents) to add documents to a new MeiliSearch instance without an index.
+Let's use the [add or replace documents endpoint](/reference/api/documents.md#add-or-replace-documents) to add documents to a new Meilisearch instance without an index.

 We will create an index called `movies`.
 The code below will create the `movies` index and add a sample document to it.